calkit/example-notebook-pipeline/README.md

-# exanple-notebook-pipeline
+# Calkit notebook pipeline example project

-An example project that uses a Jupyter notebook as a pipeline.
+An example Calkit project that uses a Jupyter notebook as a pipeline.